pmjones/php-styler/README.md

     FROM {$table}
 SQL;
 ```

-... will be rendered exactly as provided.
+... should be rendered as provided.

 ## Caveats

-These are not all-inclusive; see also [FIXME.md](./FIXME.md) for known issues to be addressed.

 ### Line Length